How to File an Elevator or Escalator Accident Claim in Georgia

 How Long Do You Have to File an Elevator Injury Claim in Georgia?

 In Georgia, you have two years from the date of injury to file a personal injury lawsuit under O.C.G.A. § 9-3-33.
-Missing this deadline permanently bars the claim, with no exceptions.
+Missing this deadline permanently bars the claim in almost every case, with important exceptions for claims against government entities, explained below.

-Government-owned buildings and MARTA stations are a different matter.
-If the accident occurred in a government facility, the Georgia Tort Claims Act (O.C.G.A. § 50-21-20) requires you to file an ante-litem notice within 12 months of the injury before you can sue.
-Missing that notice deadline also permanently bars the claim.
+Government-owned buildings are a different matter.
+If the accident occurred in a state or county facility, the Georgia Tort Claims Act (O.C.G.A. § 50-21-20) generally requires an ante-litem notice within 12 months of the injury before you can sue.
+MARTA is treated as a municipal entity for this purpose: claims against MARTA generally require written notice of intent to sue within 6 months of the injury under O.C.G.A. § 36-33-5, sent to MARTA or the City of Atlanta as its governing body.

 For private property claims, the two-year window begins on the date of the accident.
 For wrongful death cases, the clock starts on the date of death, not the date of the original injury.